Anti-slavery And Human Trafficking Statement

 4 STAFF

-We engage a small number of contractor/consultants all of whom are provided with service agreements that have been reviewed by our legal advisors.
+We engage a number of contractor/consultants all of whom are provided with service agreements that have been reviewed by our legal advisors.

 Where we use agencies to provide staff, we only use highly reputable providers.